2 seasons available

 Stopping by a remote cabin to water his horse, Longley stumbles across its dead owner, the recipient of two bullets in the back.
 The dead man's brothers don't believe Longley's story that he just killed a rattlesnake and are preparing to string him up when he's rescued by a stranger with a dislike for lynchings.
 Longley explains his story to the marshal, who rides out of town to find the rattler, but Longley soon discovers that just about half the town was related to the dead man - and many of t

-Longley must help a parolee and his pretty daughter battle a family of outlaws who are trying to drive him off his ranch.
-Longley has a pair of unlikely allies - a young gunman dressed all in black and a half-crazed old woman who was long held as a prisoner by the Apaches.
+Longley must help a parolee and his daughter battle a family of outlaws who are trying to drive him off his ranch; they receive help from a pair of unlikely allies.

 An actor/cardsharp who cleaned out two men at poker is set up as the fall guy by a crooked express agent and his cohorts when Longley is ambushed and the payroll he is delivering stolen.

-Bill tries to help a young woman being pursued by two men; the men tell Bill that she's a thief, and they are bringing her back to the gunfighter she is fleeing from; unfortunately, her experience with the man has made her bitter towards all men.
+Bill tries to help a young woman who is being pursued by two men.
+The men tell him that she is a thief and that they are bringing her back to the gunfighter who she is trying to flee from.
+Unfortunately her experience with the gunfighter has made her bitter toward all men.